forquare/hashbang0.com/content/post/2009-05-08-sun-week-fourtyfour.md

 Wednesday was more of the same really, after finding what VM's the engineer actually wanted, I set about deleting them from [VMWare][1] and move the directories sideways, tar'ed them up then scp'd them over to a lab box where I'm just running bzip2 on them, 16GB is a hullofalot to transfer, it took half an hour for each of the VM's to transfer!
 Hopefully bzip2 will get the size down somewhat and I can transfer them over to the other lab.
 I'll need to then import them into [VitualBox][2], and I'm hoping it'll be OK...I'll be following this guide here: [clicky][3]

-Thursday was spent traveling up to Aber for the May Ball on Friday
+Thursday was spent travelling up to Aber for the May Ball on Friday

 Friday was spent meeting up with friends, etc. and going to the May Ball.